PixelOwl/.NET/README.md

 ### **Phase 2** Scaffolding

-We will be extending the foundation from Phase 1 to all Entities CRUD operations, we will also be moving to use CQRS Pattern and Mediatr NuGet Package.
+Here we will extend the foundation from Phase 1 to all Entities CRUD operations, as well as make use of the CQRS Pattern and Mediatr NuGet Package.

 Overview
 - [ ] [Working with Data in C#](https://web.microsoftstream.com/channel/fe5bc582-9acb-4952-9b71-b29aab0bc9e9)